emojicode/emojicode.github.io/src/reference/types.md

 💯.
 In such a case you would have to use a suitable conversion method.

->!N Type Casting may work incorrectly with generics in Emojicode 0.6 Beta 2.
+>!N Type Casting may work incorrectly with generics in Emojicode 0.6.

 ## ⚖️ Size Of Type Instance